 - Contract Type - What type of contract are you offering (this is a drop-down box allowing you to choose from a range of options, from Full Time to a Temp contract and everything in-between.

 - Department - The department within your business the role belongs to.

 - Reporting To - The job title of the person this role would report to.

-- Job Benefits - An overview of the benefits of working in this role.
-This section is optional - you can draw attention to benefits specific to the role (e.g. company car, travel or outfit allowance, bonus or commission schemes etc), or make it more generic - many Pinpoint clients use the same 'benefits statement' for every role, outlining what it's like to work at their organisation and talking about generic benefits such as pension, healthcare, paid time off and so on.
+Job Benefits - An overview of the benefits of working in this role.
+This section is optional - you can draw attention to benefits specific to the role (e.g. company car, travel or outfit allowance, bonus or commission schemes, etc), or make it more generic - many Pinpoint clients use the same 'benefits statement' for every role, outlining what it's like to work at their organization and talking about generic benefits such as a pension, healthcare, paid time off and so on.

 Once you've filled in all of the relevant fields above, you're given the opportunity to add questions to the application form for the role.

-You're free to ask as many questions as you like and can choose from three different types:
+You're free to ask as many questions as you like and can choose from seven different types:

 - 'Yes/No' questions - e.g. "Do you have a relevant professional qualification", presenting the applicant with only two options - Yes or No.